aaronrose87/RoboticLightBallet/pi-setup/README.md

 ## Assumptions
 These directions are specific to the Robotic Light Ballet project in the [MIT Museum Studio](http://mitmuseumstudio.mit.edu).
 If you're coming here from "outside", note that not all the choices below will make sense for you.
 Fork this repo and edit for your own purposes.

+## Result
+These instructions result in the following:

+* The Pi sets up a WiFi access point, with SSID 'studiobot'.
+The password is 'lightballet'.
+* There is no routing set up, if you need access to the external internet, you need to use the wired connection.
+* Devices that connect to the pi are given IP addresses in the range 10.10.0.1 to 10.10.0.10.

 ## Prerequisites
 * Raspberry Pi 2 (tested on Raspberry Pi 2 Model B v1.1)
 * NOOBS on 8GB SD card